Maxillofacial Surgery Miscellaneous Short Essays

 Answer:

-Definition of Dry socket:
+Definition Of Dry Socket:

-It is focal osteomyelitis of the tooth socket in which the blood clot has disintegrated or been lost
+Dry socket is focal osteomyelitis of the tooth socket in which the blood clot has disintegrated or been lost

-Other Names of Dry Socket:
+Other Names Of Dry Socket:

 - Fibrinolytic alveolitis